 Building Description Kenworthy Hall - Carlisle-Martin House, Marion Alabama

 The house is brick with brownstone trim, two-and-a-half stories plus a four-story tower, and features an asymmetrical design with a shallow hip roof, projecting gables, rounded and elliptical-arch windows, and a recessed entrance, The house is basically a center-hall plan with a separate two-room kitchen building, once connected to the main building with a covered walkway.
-The house was built with an arcuated front porch, a second-floor front balcony, a back verandah which extended the full width of the building and connected to the covered walkway, and a small verandah which functioned as the family's private entrance on the west side of the house.
+The house was built with an arcuated front porch, a second-floor front balcony, a back verandah which extended the full width of the building and connected to the covered walkway, and a small verandah that functioned as the family's private entrance on the west side of the house.
 The original front porch was removed and replaced after 1912 and the back verandah was removed after 1949.
 The house's main facade faces south towards Highway 14, the Marion to Greensboro Road, and the north side faces a kitchen garden.